oxford-arc/arc-software-guide/docs/source/python/anaconda_venv.rst

 .. warning::

-  In the above examples we use the ``--prefix`` option to conda create.
-This is to ensure that the conda virtual environment is placed in ``$DATA``.
-If you ommit this there is a risk that your environment will be placed in the default location which is ``$HOME/.conda/envs`` this will very likely over time cause you to go over quota in your ``$HOME`` area with unexpected results for job submission etc.
+  In the above examples we use the ``--prefix`` option to ``conda create`` This is to ensure that the conda virtual environment is placed in ``$DATA``.
+If you ommit this there is a risk that your environment will be placed in the default location which is ``$HOME/.conda/envs`` this will very likely over time cause you to go over quota in your ``$HOME`` area which will cause problems running jobs.

 Conda Package Cache